prescient-design/jamun/README.md

 jamun_train --config-dir=configs experiment=train_uncapped_4AA.yaml
 ```

+By default, all run outputs will be saved to `outputs` in the current directory.

 ## Inference

 To sample conformations from the test set peptides once you have a trained model,